 They invite you to learn more about our community, whose pride in Ojibwe traditions and restoring traditional ecological knowledge are at the forefront of community visioning.
 This stands alongside progressive programs, economic development initiatives and member services.

 Please continue to practice safety measures to prevent the spread of COVID-19 in our community.
-Limit your close contact to those people within your own household and maintain 2-metre physical distance from everyone else.
-A 3-layer mask is recommended for added protection at this time.
 Please refer to information from the Simcoe Muskoka District Health Unit.

 Black River Wilderness Park is a family campground that offers a beautiful setting of granite and tall pines with the Black River wandering through areas of the park

 The Chippewas of Rama First Nation have continued to honour their ancestors by keeping the traditions which have led to a strong and resilient community.
 Nowhere is the community’s rich heritage in display more then at the annual Powwow.

 Rama offers a variety of shops along Rama Road and inside Casino Rama Resort.
 Many of these shops are popular among locals and visitors alike, as they offer products often not found anywhere else.
 From the popular Rama Moccasin and Smoke to The Gathering Place, Rama isn’t short of places to shop!

 Ojibway Bay Marina is a full service facility located on the east side of beautiful Lake Couchiching on the Trent-Severn Waterway.

 The marina can accommodate your seasonal, annual or transient mooring requirements.